drivendataorg/scipy_proceedings/papers/drivendata/main.md

 </table>
 :::

+An additional training dataset of European wildlife was used to fine-tune a model specialized for European species.
+This dataset includes camera trap videos from Hintenteiche bei Biesenbrow, Germany [@doi:10.1002/rse2.362].

 #### Classification model architecture

 Zamba includes four pretrained species classification video models that implement one of the two architectures: `time_distributed` or `slowfast`.[^footnote-video-other-architectures]